U.S. to open detention facility for immigrant mothers and children

-KARNES CITY Texas The United States will open its first detention center specifically for mothers recently arriving from Central America with children, hoping to send a message to would-be migrants there is a place to hold them and they will not simply be released.
+KARNES CITY, Texas, July 31 The United States will open its first detention center specifically for mothers recently arriving from Central America with children, hoping to send a message to would-be migrants there is a place to hold them and they will not simply be released.

 The facility in rural Karnes County, about 60 miles (100 km) southeast of San Antonio, was shown to the media on Thursday and will start receiving immigrants on Friday.
 It can house up to 532 adults and children on the 29-acre (12-hectare) site.